 One of the best ways to create an OKR tracking habit and avoid the trap of “set and forget” is to define ownership of your OKR program.
 While tracking and reporting on Objectives and Key Results is shared by all levels of the organization, it’s still a good idea to have someone on your team with the responsibility to “facilitate” the whole process.

-In this case, two roles are usually defined – Champions and Ambassadors (team leaders).
+In this case, two roles are usually defined – Champions and Ambassadors (team leaders/managers).

 Every company will have a different OKRs tracking cycle.
 And when it comes to setting goals, the champion is the person who should be involved in the process.

-Your company's OKR champion will be responsible for the program's success.
 In addition, the champion will foster advocacy and drive participation in the program at all levels of the company.
+Champions: